agent306/nfc_io/README.md

 ### Android setup

-Add those two lines to your `AndroidManifest.xml` on the top
+Add these two lines to your `AndroidManifest.xml` on the top

 ```xml
 <uses-permission android:name="android.permission.NFC" />